pacollins/hugo-future-imperfect-slim/README.md

 simply create a duplicate file at the project-level instead of the theme level.
 This is function that is innate to Hugo based on [Hugo's lookup order](https://gohugo.io/templates/lookup-order/)

 For example, if you wanted to change the About Me Page Template (`<my-project>/themes/layouts/_default/about.html`).
-You would create a new files at `<my-project>/layouts/_default/about.html` based on the theme file, but including your modifications
+You would create a new file at `<my-project>/layouts/_default/about.html` based on the theme file, but including your modifications

 This is the proper way to adjust files for personal use in a way that does not make your site incompatible with the theme.